Ramkumar47/suckless/supportingFiles/README.md

 *inputrc* put it in home under hidden mode for vi keybindings in bash

-Other customizations such as fonts, tmux etc.. can be obtained from other repositories such as *OpenSUSE_configurations*
+Other customizations such as fonts etc.. can be obtained from other repositories such as *OpenSUSE_configurations*